Jencreate/DATA201SJM/Team_Diary.md

 - Finished the automated scraping for the chosen range of years to get the data for (2015 to 2020)

 #### Entry (23/10/21) - Sujung
 - Converted numeric to date.
+But he first column name disappeared and the dates were converted.
+I will solve this problem and combine it with other data.

 #### Entry (23/10/21) - Jensen
 - Using map or lapply is really slow when applying functions to a list of tibbles.
 Instead I have used the 'furrr' package which allows for parallelization of the the purr functions.